 Here’s a chart look looking at commuter volumes changes by workplace distance from the CBD (see here for a map of the bands).

-Public transport dominated new journeys to work up to 2km from the city centre and only just outnumbered private transport between 2 and 4 km.
+Public transport dominated new journeys to work up to 4km from the city centre.
 Private transport dominated new journeys to workplaces more than 4km from the city centre – however that doesn’t necessarily mean a mode shift away from public transport if the new trips have a higher public transport mode share than the 2011 trips.
 Indeed there was a mode shift towards public transport for workplaces in most parts of Melbourne.

 Here is a map showing the private transport mode share of net new journeys to work by place of work:

 Private transport had the lowest mode share of new jobs in the inner city.
-As seen on the map, some relative anomalies for their distance from the CBD include Hampton (70%), Brunswick East (40%), and Albert Park (24%).
+As seen on the map, some relative anomalies for their distance from the CBD include Box Hill (64%), Hampton (57%), Brunswick East (34%), Dingley Village (28%), and Albert Park (6%).
 Explore the data in Tableau.

 Where did the new commuters come from and what mode did they use?

 Here’s a map showing the (relative) net volume change of private transport journeys to work, by home location: